bem22/CV/README.md

 ## Work Experience
 ---------------
 #### Web Developer - [Magic 42](https://www.magic42.co.uk/), Birmingham - October 2018 - Present
-> + Working with sensitive data and helping websithes adhere to GDPR
+> + Worked with sensitive data and implemented changes that helped businesses adhere to GDPR
+> + Played a key role in updating clients on releases that greatly impacted business decisions
-> + Implementing code daily
+> + Extending functionality for E-commerce web platforms:
->   - Using PHP, JavaScript/jQuery and markup languages to extend webplatform functionality
+>   - Using PHP, JavaScript/jQuery in frameworks like Zend2, Laravel, and Lumen
->   - Creating reviews for code and participating in functionality demonstrations
+>   - Code reviewing and participating in functionality demonstrations
->   - Researching and helping to architect the front-end of new platform using MVC
+>   - Helped in architecting the front-end of new platforms and enhancing the user experience, focusing on generating more revenue
+> + Coached new developers and improved team productivity by supporting fellow developers
-> + Improving internal practices and establishing strong code standards practices based on [__PSR__](https://www.php-fig.org/psr/)
+> + Improved internal practices and established strong code standards practices based on [__PSR__](https://www.php-fig.org/psr/)
-> + Solving recurring Vagrant and Docker problems , improving team productivity
+> + Influenced people towards healthy eating and exercising by organizing and hosting two workshops

 #### IT Project Manager at Study Abroad & Exchanges, University of Birmingham, Feb 2018 - Present
 > + Merged two databases to comply with the EU Standards
-> + Optimized the website for search engines and increased number of visits by 30%
+> + Optimized the website for search engines and increased number of visits by 17.8%
 > + Optimized workflow by writing SQL based scripts for Excel

 #### Freelance Web Developer - Summer 2018
 > + Developed a website for a real estate agency [live website](https://imobiliare007.ro/)
 >   - Hosted on Amazon, with Wordpress CMS using a theme independently developed by myself
->   - Integrated plugins to:
->       + Track ussage and dataLayer (with Google Tag Manager)
->       + Increase property visibility on Google
->       + Support multiple languages
+>   - Served with Jenkins CI on releases, builds, back-ups, integration with GitHub [Jenkins](https://jenkins.imobiliare007.ro/]
+>   - Uses Google Maps API for property location and Facebook & Google Social Login APIs

 <!--Volunteering-->

 #### Volunteering
-> + Software Engineering Representative in Staff Student Consultative Committee (School of Computer Science)
+> + Software Engineering Representative in Staff-Student Consultative Committee (School of Computer Science)
 >   - Contributed ideas regarding module choices, SoCS module format
 >   - Resolved deadline clashes by negotiating submission deadlines for my year group